algorandfoundation/specs/dev/ledger.md

 of 100000 microalgos.
 There is an additional minimum balance increase based on the `LocalStateSchema` for that application, described by following formula:

-`28500 * shema.NumUint + 50000 * schema.NumByteSlice` microalgos.
+`28500 * schema.NumUint + 50000 * schema.NumByteSlice` microalgos.

 When creating an application, there is a base minimum balance increase of 100000 microalgos.
-There is an additional minimum balance increase based on the `GlobalStateSchema` for that application, described by the following formula:
+There is an additional minimum blance increase of `100000 * ExtraProgramPages` microalgos.
+Finally, there is an additional minimum balance increase based on the `GlobalStateSchema` for that application, described by the following formula:

-`28500 * shema.NumUint + 50000 * schema.NumByteSlice` microalgos.
+`28500 * schema.NumUint + 50000 * schema.NumByteSlice` microalgos.

 ## Assets